The Suicide Squad Set Video reveals a new perspective on John Cena and Idris Elba - The Media HQ

 – DC Movie News (@ DCMovieNews2) 7 February 2020

-What do you think?
+What do you think of the video?
 Are you excited to see Idris Elba and John Cena in The Suicide Squad?
-Let us know in the comments!
+Sound out in the comments!

 The first Suicide Squad followed a team of super villains recruited by the government for a dangerous Black Ops mission in exchange for less punishment.
 The ensemble cast included Will Smith as Deadshot, Margot Robbie as Harley Quinn and Jared Leto as The Joker.
 James Gunn is expected to deliver the new version of the Suicide Squad in his upcoming movie.